 I can’t speak for the cattle of Switzerland, but their tourism office says the region of Valais is proud to possess a bovine breed that is unique in the world: the Herens breed.
 According to them, “This robust cow has the particularity of being a natural fighter in order to establish the hierarchy within the herd.
-These combats take place without any provocation.
-In springtime when the animals are released from their winter barns and during the journey up to the alpine pastures, they challenge each other to see who will be their leader.”
+These combats take place without any provocation.”

 Planning your Valais, Switzerland Getaway